 “And will not God bring about justice for his chosen ones, who cry out to him day and night?
 Will he keep putting them off?”— Luke 18:7

-Interested in staying informed on justice issues you can advocate for?
+Interested in staying informed on justice issues you can speak out about?

 Fill out the form below and we’ll keep you updated about simple actions you can take (like sending an email or making a phone call) to amplify the voices of people in poverty.